-In the case of transportation under the Warsaw Convention, no supplementary sum shall apply unless the declared amount exceeds 19 Special Drawing Rights per kilogram of the total recorded weight of the checked baggage at the time the baggage is handed to the carrier.
+In the case of transportation under the Warsaw Convention, no supplementary sum shall apply unless the declared amount exceeds

+19 Special Drawing Rights per kilogram of the total recorded weight of the checked baggage at the time the baggage is handed to the carrier.

-(e) The carrier is liable for the damage sustained in case of destruction or loss of, or damage to, checked baggage upon condition only that the event which caused the destruction, loss or damage took place onboard the aircraft or during any period within which the checked baggage was in the charge of the carrier.
+- 4. In the case of unchecked baggage, the carrier is liable only to the extent the damage resulted from its fault, or that of its servants or agents. - 5.
+The carrier is liable for the damage sustained in case of destruction or loss of, or damage to, checked baggage upon condition only that the event which caused the destruction, loss or damage took place on-board the aircraft or during any period within which the checked baggage was in the charge of the carrier.
 However, the carrier is not liable if and to the extent that the damage resulted from the inherent defect, quality or vice of the baggage.
 Further, the carrier's liability for the destruction, loss, damage or delay of baggage is subject to the terms, limitations and defences set forth in the Warsaw Convention and the Montreal Convention, whichever may apply, in addition to any limitation or defence recognized by a Court with proper jurisdiction over claim.